 During the holidays, everything is a little bit more beautiful.
 From decorations to delicate sweets, to parties, and visits with faraway family and friends, ‘tis the season with a hundred reasons to snap a photo.
-Here’s how to organize and showcase the best moments of the season in a holiday photo book.
+Here’s how to organize and showcase the best moments of the season in a holiday family photo book.